-This course enables students to refine their technical skills as well as develop a personal style of expression while applying and integrating digital imaging in and with their drawings.
+In this course, students refine their technical skills, as well as develop a personal style of expression while applying and integrating digital imaging in and with their drawings.
 There is an emphasis on imagery and composition.

-P- DRWG2000 Interpretive Drawing 3
+P- FINA2006 Figure Studio: Drawing and Painting 3